-We have been carrying out surveyance of soil and groundwater for VOC contaminations at domestic countermeasures at any sites that have been found to be contaminated.
+We have been carrying out surveyance of soil and groundwater for VOC contaminations at domestic business units since 2005, and have implemented countermeasures at any sites that have been found to be contaminated.
 Komatsu is committed to the prompt resolution of any issues, and works to ensure that all cleanup processes are executed with speed and efficiency.
-Our clean-up of the Oyama plant was completed in FY2009, with clean-up operations for other sites currently ongoing.
-To assure the quality and haste by which these operations are completed, we continuously assess and refine the effectiveness of our clean-up procedures.
-Moving forward, in addition to the management of clean-up operations, Komatsu has committed to ensuring that our off-site outflow of ground water meets regulatory standards through meticulous monitoring systems at the site boundaries.